Your Cart is Empty

 Unfortunately they are so mass-market they have become unoriginal and even cheap-looking.
 The more interesting ones are original, one-off pieces made of wood, or cages painted in unusual colours or displayed in more eye-catching ways.

 Enjoyed this?
-If you plan to sell your decor after the event on eBay, see why you should have rented it.
+Discover why if you plan to sell your decor afterwards on eBay, you should have rented it.